 We highly recommend guests bring their own face covering with them to our tours.
 If you forgot your mask at home, we have them available upon request.

 Required Temperature Check and Health Screening

 While we have incorporated social distancing in our operation, we also ask that guests work to maintain a social distance (6 ft or more) from other guests while on the property throughout boarding, de-boarding, and boat tour when possible.
-To ensure appropriate social distancing, we are giving you extra space onboard our boats as we operate at reduced capacity and in our office we will be limiting the number of people.

 Safety is always our top priority.
 We have revised our onboard service with added deep and regular cleaning on our vessels to exceed CDC guidelines, including physical cleaning with EPA-approved disinfectant.
 Additional hand sanitizer stations are available throughout our office and the vessels for your safety.

 The CDC recommends our staff wear gloves for cleaning, taking care of anyone who might be sick, or handling trash – but not for normal duties.
 We will continue making sure our crew have the proper gear and guidance to ensure top-notch hygiene.